Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Partly worked through example - outdoor wireless environmental monitor.

-This example is worked through on a reasoned prioritised basis as opposed to a simple logical order.
-This priority based approach is necessary in order to create a natural flow so that fellow engineers can start there work soon.
-The method requires judgement based on an understanding of critical path analysis.
+This example is worked through on a reasoned, prioritised basis as opposed to by a simple logical order.
+This priority-based approach is necessary to create a natural flow so that fellow engineers can start their work soon.
+The method requires judgment based on an understanding of critical path analysis.
 It also requires that the designer plan to carry out techniques in shorthand that he is well experienced in doing in longhand.
-That also means the draft design will jump about ending with the most difficult work that is reckoned resolvable later and key component selection done as early as possible so the parts can be ordered soon to confirm what was expect of the part including that they can really be obtained.
+That also means the draft design will jump about ending with the most difficult work that is reckoned resolvable later, and key component selection done as early as possible so the parts can be ordered soon to confirm what was expected of the part, and that they can really be obtained.

-- I use words like Reckoning to mean judgement and calculation based on experience and handed down understanding.
+- I use words like Reckoning to mean judgment and calculation based on experience and handed-down understanding.

 A function based on the standard peak detector circuit below might be useful?